Thomas Archer: Churches

-Among Archer's churches was St John Evangelist, Westminster, suggestive of Hawksmoor's baroque influence.
-Its four towers were originally built to stabilise subsidence.
-Historians believed that was more likely than following Sir John Vanbrgh's style.
-Built in 1750, St Paul's, Deptford, sweeping semi-circular porticos were not copied for a century until Smirke's magnificent church at St Mary's, Bryanston Square that dominated the street.
+Among Archer's churches is grade I listed St John Evangelist, Westminster, suggestive of Hawksmoor's baroque influence.
+When Archer asked Queen Anne how she wanted it to look, she apparently kicked over a stool and responded "like that!", with the resulting four towers resembling an upside down footstool, and the building subsequently nicknamed 'Queen Anne's Footstool'.
+Oscar Wilde once described the building as "some petrified monster, frightful and gigantic, on its back with its legs in the air”.
+The towers were influenced by Borromini’s Sant’Agnese.
+The building is considered one of the most important examples of English Baroque architecture.
+Designed and built between 1712 and 1730, grade I listed St Paul's, Deptford, sweeping semi-circular porticos were not copied for a century until Smirke's magnificent church at St Mary's, Bryanston Square that dominated the street.
+John Betjeman describes it as being "a pearl at the heart of Deptford", and it is influenced by two Italian churches, with Borromini’s work on Sant'Agnese inspiring the interior, and the work of Pietro da Cortona at Santa Maria della Pace.
 At St Philip's, Birmingham, now Birmingham Cathedral there was a strong sense of the Italianate Lombardic influences of High Baroque style of churches: ornate, high ceilings, with cupola and dome.
 External to St Philips is the roof balustrade quite unusual in English church architecture.
 St John's and St Paul's were both built for the Commission for Building Fifty New Churches.
 John Summerson said these two buildings "represent the most advanced Baroque style ever attempted in England".
 According to the minutes of the Commissioners, Archer also "improved" Hawksmoor's designs for St Alfege's at Greenwich, although the nature of the improvements, or whether they were implemented, is unknown.